surajbeston/sablekh/api_docs/docs/library.md

 ### Change library link

-* You can change library link string to something that user wants to keep, just send a `GET` request to `ip/change-link` whith data in following format:
+* You can change library link string to something that user wants to keep, just send a `POST` request to `ip/change-link` whith data in following format:

 `{
   "hid": "e815c9146fe738bb57484c8bdab3cd3be1ade2f9848528b1e41c5182",